 What's a Mangrove?
 And How Does It Work?

-If you've ever spent time by the sea in a tropical place, you've probably noticed distinctive trees that rise from a tangle of roots wriggling out of the mud.
 These are mangroves—shrub and tree species that live along shores, rivers, and estuaries in the tropics and subtropics.
 Mangroves are remarkably tough.
 Most live on muddy soil, but some also grow on sand, peat, and coral rock.
 They live in water up to 100 times saltier than most other plants can tolerate.
 They thrive despite twice-daily flooding by ocean tides; even if this water were fresh, the flooding alone would drown most trees.
 Growing where land and water meet, mangroves bear the brunt of ocean-borne storms and hurricanes.

 There are 80 described species of mangroves, 60 of which live exclusively on coasts between the high- and low-tide lines.
 Mangroves once covered three-quarters of the world's tropical coastlines, with Southeast Asia hosting the greatest diversity.
 Only 12 species live in the Americas.
 Mangroves range in size from small bushes to the 60-meter giants found in Ecuador.
 Within a given mangrove forest, different species occupy distinct niches.
 Those that can handle tidal soakings grow in the open sea, in sheltered bays, and on fringe islands.
-Trees adapted to drier, saltier soil can be found farther from the shoreline.
+Trees adapted to drier, less salty soil can be found farther from the shoreline.
 Some mangroves flourish along riverbanks far inland, as long as the freshwater current is met by ocean tides.

 One Ingenious Plant